zfcampus/apigility-documentation/auth/authentication-oauth2.md

 user clicks on the "Allow" button, the third-party server sends the access token using the [URI fragment identifier](http://en.wikipedia.org/wiki/Fragment_identifier) (`#access_token` in Step 2).
-The usage of the fragment identifier for the `access_token` is important from a security point of view because the token is not passed to the server; the token can be accessed only by the client (browser).
+The usage of the fragment identifier for the `access_token` is important from a security point of view, because the token is not passed to the server; the token can be accessed only by the client (browser).

 The browser-based application scenario is supported by Apigility using the *implicit* grant type.